rakuten-nlp/rakutenma/README.md

 Q. I found a bug / analysis error / etc. Where should I report?
 - A. Please create an issue at Github issues https://github.com/rakuten-nlp/rakutenma/issues.
 - Alternatively, you can create a pull request if you modify the code.
 Rakuten MA has a test suite using Jasmine http://jasmine.github.io/.
 Please make sure all the tests pass (no errors after running `jasmine-node spec`) and write your own (if necessary) before submitting a pull request.
+- Finally, if your question is still not solved, please contact us at prj-rakutenma [at] mail.rakuten.com.

 Q. Tokenization results look strange (specifically, the sentence is split up to individual characters with no PoS tags)
 - A. Check if you are using the same feature set (`featset`) and the feature hashing function (`hash_func`) used for training.
 Remember to use 15-bit feature hashing function (`rma.hash_func = RakutenMA.create_hash_func(15);`) when using the bundled models (`model_zh.json` and `model_ja.json`).